 Okay…here goes nothing.
 I’m going to say it and then duck for cover.
 Ready?
 I love me a good boxed cake mix!
 There…phew.
 It’s out now and I feel a sense of relief.
 But truly, I have zero problems with cake mixes.
 They are fluffy, easy, and totally yummy.
 A few extra ingredients can take a standard run-of-the-mill cake mix and turn it into a phenomenal cake.
-And that’s exactly what I did with this Key Lime Pie cake.
+And that’s exactly what I did with this dairy-free Key Lime Pie cake using a doctored mix.

 Note: This post contains affiliate links to which I earn a small commission, but don’t worry there’s no extra cost to you!
 Thank you for supporting CAKED by Katie.